Here are some of the most frequently asked questions:

-We love dogs so much that we already have 8 on the property.
+We love dogs so much that we already have some on the property.
 We can’t handle any more – so sorry.
 You can have a loaner if you want.

 What is the difference between the Standard Room, the Pacific Suites, the Rancho Suites and the Milagro Suites?

 Well, let’s start at the beginning.
 Every room has an outdoor living space.
 We heart the outdoors here at the Ranch.
 Milagro suites are big rooms with big outdoors space, really private rooms with expansive views to the Pacific, some of them have amenities like rooftop decks, bath tubs for 2, or beautiful chandeliers and great finishes in the rooms, but the most important…the views!
 The Rancho Suites are our signature rooms, really spacious rooms with amenities like a small living room perfect for a cozy reading time, all of this rooms are located on the ground floor, private rooms overlooking our gardens.
 Pacific rooms are lit bit smaller than the Rancho suites, most of them have great locations with great ocean views, and some of them with amenities like bathtubs for 2.
 Standard rooms does not have an ocean view, and they’re small rooms by our standards.
 Not Tokyo small, but small.
 All you need, and all the luxe touches, but small.
 Did I mention they are a little small?
 Are you here for the room or the Beach?
 If your answer is beach (or anything but the room and in Baja Sur there are a lot of reasons beside the room) this could be the spot for you.